Mbuton/hello-world/README.md

 # My Bio
-Hello world, My name is Collins and I am a student at GeorgeBrow College school of Computer Technology.
-I am currently in my final year in the Computer Programmer Analyst program.
-I like PHP,Java,JavaScript,C# and currenly learning Android Studio to build apps for fun.
-I an currently looking for entry level Software Developer positions in the industry.
+Hello world, My name is Collins and a current student at GeorgeBrown College school of Computer Technology.
+I am in my final year in the Computer Programmer Analyst program.
+I like PHP,Java,JavaScript,C#.I am currently learning Nodejs and also Android Studio to build apps for fun.
+I an available for entry level Software Developer positions in the industry.
 Thanks..